Fancy.com: Acquisitions

 As of August 2012, Apple was in talks to acquire Fancy.
 Apple wanted to secure a role for themselves in the growing e-commerce market.
 Although there is no guarantee that the acquisition will happen and the price that Apple proposed to pay for Fancy is unknown.
 Apple is not known for making "big, splashy acquisitions" but Fancy could give Apple a "clear route to converting people's interest in an object into a sale".
 The acquisition was never completed.

-In February 2013 Fancy acquired the online artisanal foods' vendor Samplrs.com in an attempt to bolster the company's food business.

-Partnership with Google+

-In February 2013, Google+ partnered with Fancy, allowing users to buy and share goods directly through its social platform in a method similar to Facebook's Gifts.